 First contact

 The way your firm handles the initial contact is crucial.
 Enquirers may not remember exactly what your firm or another firm said, but they will 100% remember how you made them feel.
-In most cases, the buying decision will mainly be based on that feeling.
+Usually, the buying decision will mainly be based on that feeling.

 People buy from people, as the adage goes.
 This is your number one chance to differentiate your firm from all the other firms offering the same type of service at roughly the same price.

 Ideally phone calls should be answered by dedicated reception staff – not lawyers who resent the interruption.
+Some law firms now employ ‘new business teams’ trained specifically for this role.
 Establish clear standards for handling incoming calls.

 Train employees to answer calls in a way that demonstrates empathy and interest.
 From the first moment someone contacts you, you want to be building credibility and trust.
 Good receptionists often have naturally positive and sympathetic characters who "put a smile in their voice".